 - Creating polls and calendars for teammates to interact with

 While Jira is primarily used by IT and product teams, Trello tends to be a marketer’s favorite.

-- Follow time requirements for different categories of projects
+- Create automated workflows for different projects

 Is it hard for you to focus without sound in the background?
 It’s actually really common, and that’s why we’d recommend you try out Atmosphere.
 It’s a sound generating app where you can mix and match different sounds to help you focus.